 SQL Server: Using .NET assemblies (SQLCLR)

-by George Kosmidis / Published 11 years ago, modified 4 years ago
+by George Kosmidis / Published 12 years ago, modified 4 years and 6 months ago

 SQLCLR is a technology for hosting of the .NET CLR engine inside SQL Server.
 Adding an assembly can be a lifesaver sometimes, since the limitations of coding in TSQL stored procedures, triggers or functions are a lot and profound.